 Paychex Alternatives

 Paychex is one of the largest HRIS and payroll solutions in the market.
-It started in 1971, mainly as a payroll solutions provider, but later expanded to have modules for employee benefits, human capital management (HCM), HR services, time and attendance, employee benefits, and business insurance.
+It started in 1971, mainly as a payroll solutions provider, but later expanded to have modules for employee benefits, human capital management (HCM), HR services, employee benefits, and professional employer organization (PEO) services.

 Who Should Use Paychex?